chmerdon/GradientRobustMultiPhysics.jl/README.md

     Hdiv elements (so far RT0, RT1, BDM1)
     Hcurl elements (in future)
 - running solver for Poisson problems, L2 bestapproximation with Dirichlet boundary data, (Navier-)Stokes problem
-- pressure-robustness: Hdiv reconstruction for Stokes elements (so far BR/RT0)
+- pressure-robustness: Hdiv reconstruction for Stokes elements (so far BR/RT0, BR/BDM1, CR/RT0, CR/BDM1)
 - own Mesh class (so far only for 1D and 2D meshes into intervals and triangles)
 - own Quadrature class (with generic quadrature formulas for intervals and triangles)

 Next Goals:
-- implement BDM1 and P2B-Stokes FEM (with and without RT1/BDM reconstruction)
+- implement P2B-Stokes FEM (with and without RT1/BDM reconstruction)
 - implement solver for compressible Stokes problem
 - further improve steering by Grid.ElemTypes (Point, Line, Triangle, Tetrahedron,...) to objects nodes4cells of Mesh to choose correct transformation by multiple dispatch